css-javascript-toolbox/cjte-wp-core-editor/readme.txt

 == Installation ==
 1. Install and Activate the [CJT Plugin](http://wordpress.org/plugins/css-javascript-toolbox/)
-2. Install/Upload and then Activate the cjte-wp-core-editor.zip file using the WordPress Plugin uploader
+2. Install/Upload and then Activate the cjte-wpcore-editor.zip file using the WordPress Plugin uploader

 == Frequently Asked Questions ==
-= How do I change themes for the Plugins Editor? =
+= How do I change themes for the Wordpress Core Editor? = You would need to purchase, install and activate the CJT Developer plugin.

-You would need to install and activate the Editor Themes extension plugin
+= How do I get the toolbar icons to show for the Wordpress Core Editor? = You would need to purchase, install and activate the CJT Developer plugin.

+= How do I get the Code Auto Completion feature to work for the Wordpress Core Editor? = You would need to purchase, install and activate the CJT Developer plugin.
+To use this feature on either a Mac or a PC, the hot-key combination is Control + Space (i.e. Ctrl + Space bar)

+== Screenshots ==
+1. WP Core Editor

 == Changelog ==
 = 0.5 =